infracost/docs/docs/getting_started.md

 Navigate to your own Terraform project, make some changes and run Infracost to see the cost impact.
 The [CLI commands](/docs/features/cli_commands/) page describes the options for `--path`, which can point to a Terraform directory or plan JSON file.

 :::note
 Infracost does not make any changes to your Terraform state or cloud resources.
-The Terraform plan is processed locally to determine resource types and quantities needed to estimate costs.
+The Terraform plan is parsed locally to determine resource types and quantities needed to estimate costs.
 :::

 ```shell